At 88, the ‘Rebel’ of a New Brunswick national park fights for expropriated land on borrowed time

 But his rhythm is interrupted, and he goes off-script, when he reaches the details of violence that played out in the park's early years, specifically his family's removal from a motel at the hands of police in March, 1977.

-The Vautours boarded in nearby Richibouctou on the government's dime after police evicted them and bulldozed their home when they refused to abide by the expropriation.
+The Vautours boarded in nearby Richibucto on the government's dime after police evicted them and bulldozed their home when they refused to abide by the expropriation.

 When the province stopped footing the bill for their stay, the family refused to leave.
 To remove them, police used axes and tear gas before dragging Mr. Vautour and his sons to jail.